HSZemi/mahlowat/README.md

 ### My changes in `setup.json` and `data.json` do not seem to have an effect.

 Are you saving the text generated by the setup/configuration tool in the files?
 Are you editing the correct file?
 Is the file at the correct location?
-Have you uploaded the updated version to the web server?
+Have you uploaded the updated file to the web server?

 If yes, it might be a cache issue.
 Access the file in question via browser (at `https://example.com/config/setup.json` or `https://example.com/example-instance/config/data.json`).
 Press `Ctrl+F5` to fully reload the file.
 Go back to your Vote-O-Mat (instance), reload and check whether this worked.

 ### Help!
-My previous setup or configuration is suddenly gone when opening `setup.html` or `generator.html`!
+My previous setup/configuration is suddenly gone when opening `setup.html`/`generator.html`!

 Vote-O-Mat could not load the `setup.json` or `data.json` file.

-Are you working locally on your PC?
+Are you working locally on your computer?
 Most browsers prohibit Vote-O-Mat to access local files.
 In this case, Vote-O-Mat displays you a text field at the beginning of the setup or configuration process.
 Reload the setup/configuration tool to go back to the beginning.
 Open `setup.json` and/or `data.json`.
 Copy their contents into the respective text fields and start the process again.

 Are you working on the web server?
 Make sure the file exists, is readable to the web server (you could try to access it directly with your browser at `https://example.com/config/setup.json` or `https://example.com/example-instance/config/data.json`) and is syntactically correct.

 ### I cannot select a language in `generator.html`.

-Where langauges configured in `setup.html`?
+Were langauges configured in `setup.html`?
 Can the Vote-O-Mat instance access `setup.json`?
 Is `setup.json` located in `../config` (the folder named `config`, in the directory which also contains the instance directory)?

 ### Everything says weird stuff like btn-start or start-explanatory-text.
 Also, nothing works.